chef/chef-oss-practices/policies/project-setup.md

 We find pull request reminders to be a practical mechanism for reminding project members they have open PRs in need of review.
 Teams should feel free to choose whichever tool for this task that they like.
 Here are two tools that we recommend:

-- GitHub webhooks with Slack - this tool will update a Slack channel when a new pull request is open (and is highly configurable).
+- GitHub webhooks with Slack — This tool will update a Slack channel when a new pull request is open (and is highly configurable).

-- [Pull Reminders](https://pullreminders.com/) - this tool will routinely ping reviewers assigned to a pull request until that pull request is either merged or closed.
-Chef does have a current subscription to this tool.
+- [Pull Reminders](https://pullreminders.com/) — This tool will routinely ping reviewers assigned to a pull request until that pull request is either merged or closed.
+Progress Chef does have a current subscription to this tool.